 From around 800BC, the Phoenician traders started to establish colonies all around the Mediterranean.
 They came from the eastern Mediterranean coast, the area that is now Lebanon and Israel, and influenced the jewelry making of the Greeks and Etruscans.
 The Phoenicians were the connecting element between the long traditions of Egypt and Mesopotamia and the ‘new’ civilisations in Greece and Italy.

 Intaglios and Cameos originated in ancient Greece where glyptography was perfected to an art form.
 The Greeks, like every other civilisation up until then, used stones that could be worked easily with the abrasives at hand and yet were hard enough to withstand the hardships of normal daily wear and tear.
 The most common abrasive in those times was quartz sand which was readily available and was used to polish cryptocrystalline quartz like agate and carnelian and softer materials like lapis lazuli.

-After the fall of the western Roman Empire the Great Migration of cultures put an end to the Celtic civilisations.
-The inlaying of colored precious stones and the revival of the old Celtic champlevé enamelling makes jewelry from this period very colorful.
-The Eastern Roman Empire continued to exist far into the Middle Ages and developed a style of it's own, influenced by the East.
+After the fall of the western Roman Empire, the Great Migration of cultures put an end to the Celtic civilisations.
+The inlaying of colored precious stones and the revival of the old Celtic champlevé enameling makes jewelry from this period very colorful.
+The Eastern Roman Empire continued to exist far into the Middle Ages and developed a style of its own, influenced by the East.